Glenn E. Duncan: World War II

 Duncan served as an instructor pilot for a year and then served in Panama from December 1941 to January 1943, before completing P-47 Thunderbolt training and being assigned first to the 361st Fighter Group, and then to the 353rd Fighter Group in England in March 1943.

 In mid-1943, the 353rd FG was initially stationed at RAF Goxhill in Lincolnshire, England, before moving to RAF Metfield in Suffolk, England in August 1943.
 After switching its base to Metfield, the 353rd FG flew its first combat mission.
 On September 23, 1943, Duncan scored his first victory, a Fw 190 over Nantes.
 He began flying frequent escort missions and destroyed a Fw 190 and Bf 109 on November 11, for which he received the Distinguished Service Cross.
 He was made full Colonel in November 1944.

 Duncan became a flying ace, when he destroyed a Fw 190 over Rastede on December 20, his fifth aerial victory.
-During a bomber escort near Ans, Belgium on 20 January 1944, his flight encountered four twin-engined Me 110s.
-In the dogfight, he destroyed two Me 110s.
+During a bomber escort near Ans, Belgium on 20 January 1944, his flight encountered four twin-engined Messerschmitt Bf 110s.
+In the dogfight, he destroyed two Bf 110s.
 In April 1944, the 353rd FG moved to their new base in RAF Raydon.

 By June 7, 1944, he had accumulated 15½ kills.
 On the 12th June, he shot down three Bf-109s.
 He claimed his 19th and last aerial victory on July 5, when he shot down a Bf 109 over Pont-Audemer.

 On July 7, 1944, while leading an aerial attack on an aerodrome at Wesendorf, his P-47 was hit by anti-aircraft fire.
 His crippled P-47 continued to fly on until he belly landed near Nienburg.
 As he left his aircraft, he tossed a grenade into it to ensure that it won't fall into the German hands, resulting in the destruction of the aircraft.

 He then evaded capture on foot and walked towards Netherlands.
 He joined the Dutch resistance, before being liberated by the Allied forces 10 months later, in April 1945.

 Duncan then rejoined the 353rd Fighter Group as its commanding officer, which was now equipped with the P-51 Mustang.
 He served until October 1945, when he returned to the U.S. He then returned to Germany and served on occupation duty from January to August 1946.

-During World War II, Duncan was credited in the destruction of 19.5 enemy aircraft in the air, 7 damaged and 1 probable.
-He was also credited in destroying 9 enemy aircraft on the ground, while strafing enemy airfields.
+During World War II, Duncan was credited with destroying 19.5 enemy aircraft in the air, 1 probable kill, and 7 damaged.
+He was also credited with destroying 9 enemy aircraft on the ground while strafing enemy airfields.

 During his time with the 353rd FG, he flew aircraft bearing the name "Dove of Peace", with code LH-X. There were P-47s and P-51 with this title in the 353rd Fighter Group at that time.